Salary Negotiation Guide 2026: Scripts, Counteroffers & Email Templates

 Negotiate With Confidence Using AI Support

-- Navigate unexpected questions confidently
+- Prepare for unexpected questions confidently

-- Use proven scripts in the moment
+- Rehearse proven scripts before the call

 - Calculate compensation packages quickly